What's New: Security

 Enhanced security requirements for all logins help keep your firm and clients safe

-As part of our ongoing effort to protect your clients and firm, we will begin requiring two-factor authentication for all Schwab Advisor Center users later this year.
+As part of our ongoing effort to protect your clients and firm, we are now requiring two-factor authentication for all Schwab Advisor Center users.

 For years we have required two-factor authentication for users with access to trading, move money, and other sensitive areas of the site and have encouraged it for other Schwab Advisor Center users.
 Due to the evolving nature of security threats, we are making this safeguard mandatory to log into the site.

 If you have not yet set up two-factor authentication for your account, click the Welcome menu at the top of the screen, choose Authentication Device, then follow the simple instructions.
 You can complete the process in just minutes.

 To ensure that there are no interruptions to your firm's daily workflow, we ask that you encourage everyone to perform this update as soon as possible.

 If your firm uses authentication devices other than the Symantec VIP app and you need additional devices for users who have not yet activated two-factor authentication, please contact your firm's security administrator, who can order more from Schwab.